aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/calculate-page-setup-scaling-factor/_index.md

 {{% alert color="primary" %}}

 When you set Page Setup Scaling using **Fit to n page(s) wide by m tall** option, Microsoft Excel calculates the Page Setup Scaling Factor.
-You can calculate the same thing using [**SheetRender.GetPageScale()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/sheetrender/getpagescale/) property.
-This property returns a double value which can be converted to percentage value.
-For example, if it returns 0.5 then it means scaling factor is 50%.
+You can calculate the same value using [**SheetRender.GetPageScale()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/sheetrender/getpagescale/) property.
+This property returns a double value which can be converted to a percentage value.
+For example, if it returns 0.5, then it means that the scaling factor is 50%.

 {{% /alert %}}